Bewitched: Cancellation and aftermath

 Despite the low ratings, Bewitched still had a contract for two more seasons on ABC.
 The network was willing to honor that contract by renewing the sitcom for a ninth season.
-However, by this time, Montgomery had grown tired of the series and wanted to move on to other roles.
-Also, she and her husband William Asher had separated and would divorce in 1974.
-As a consolation, Asher pitched an idea to ABC for a sitcom starring Paul Lynde.
-The concept was based on the play Howie, about a lawyer, Paul Simms (played by Lynde), whose daughter marries a slacker named Howard, or "Howie".
-The Lynde character despises him, as he is not interested in earning money or traditional pursuits.
+Montgomery had grown tired of the series and wanted other roles.
+Her husband William Asher and she had separated and would divorce in 1974.
+Ashmont Productions, the production company for Elizabeth Montgomery and William Asher (the combination of ASHmont and MONTgomery), was one of the production companies for Bewitched.

+Asher pitched an idea to ABC for a sitcom starring Paul Lynde.
+The concept was based on the play Howie, about a lawyer, Paul Simms (played by Paul Lynde), whose daughter marries a slacker named Howard, or "Howie".
+Paul's character despises him, as he is not interested in earning money or traditional pursuits.
 In creating a series for Paul Lynde, Asher decided to resurrect the Howie concept for ABC and Screen Gems as a replacement for Bewitched the following year.
-Asher designed The Paul Lynde Show to be ABC's counterpart to CBS's All In the Family; however, the show lacked the controversial and topical issues brought up by that series, due to ABC's restriction on social realism.
-This was despite Lynde's rewrite of the show's dialog in an effort to make the series more lively and comedic.
-When The Paul Lynde Show debuted on ABC in the fall of 1972, it inherited Bewitched’s time slot during its last season on Wednesday nights opposite the first half of the Top 30 hit The Carol Burnett Show on CBS and the Top 20 hit Adam-12 on NBC.
-While the first episode of The Paul Lynde Show did well in the ratings, strong negative reactions not only to Lynde's character but also the premise of the series led to bad word of mouth and, as the weeks went by, resulted in a collapse in viewership.
+Asher designed The Paul Lynde Show to be ABC's counterpart to CBS's All in the Family, but the show lacked the controversial and topical issues brought up by that series, due to ABC's restriction on social realism.
+This was despite Lynde's rewrite of the show's dialog to make the series more lively and comedic.
+When The Paul Lynde Show debuted on ABC in the fall of 1972, it inherited Bewitched’s time slot during its last season on Wednesday nights opposite the first half of the top-30 hit The Carol Burnett Show on CBS and the top-20 hit Adam-12 on NBC.
+While the premiere episode of The Paul Lynde Show did well in the ratings, strong negative reactions not only to Lynde's character, but also the premise of the series, led to bad word of mouth and eventual cancellation of the series.